smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing Help Prompts/index.md

         // Something went wrong
     }

-    // The help prompt is updated
+    // The help menu is updated
 }];
 ```